Inheritance tax can take a real bite out of your estate, so talk to us about comprehensive inheritance tax planning. Please check out:

 The additional nil-rate band will also be available when a person downsizes or ceases to own a home on or after 8 July 2015 and assets of an equivalent value, up to the value of the additional nil-rate band, are passed on death to direct descendants.

-There will be a tapered withdrawal of the additional nil-rate band for estates with a net value of more than £2 million.
+There is a tapered withdrawal of the additional nil-rate band for estates with a net value of more than £2 million.
 This will be at a withdrawal rate of £1 for every £2 over this threshold.

 Some investments are given favourable treatment for IHT purposes, including shares in unquoted businesses, woodlands, farms and farmland.
 Many shares on the Alternative Investment Market (Aim) junior stock market also qualify for relief.